 MySQL is one of the most popular relational database management systems, and Python is a versatile programming language widely used for web development, data analysis, and automation.
 Combining the two allows developers to build powerful, data-driven applications.
-In this guide, we’ll walk you through how to use MySQL with Python, from setting up the necessary tools to executing queries and managing your database.
+In this guide, we’ll walk you through how to use MySQL with Python, from setting up the necessary tools to executing queries.

 mysql-connector-python library, which allows Python to interact with MySQL databases.To install the MySQL Connector, run the following command in your terminal or command prompt: